ValueSourceInc/metabase-docs/API-GUIDE.md

     columns have explicit aliases, or aggregate inline in your own query instead of joining a pre-aggregated model.)

+27. **Live data can change under you mid-verification.** During a before/after comparison the underlying tables may be mutated by sync jobs or other users (observed: a WPS truncate+reinsert landed between two checks 30 minutes apart, 0 matching rows became 934).
+Rule: snapshot baselines for the diff itself, but re-pull the live state right before drawing conclusions - "it was empty when I checked" may already be stale.
+This also means a no-op regression check only proves your patch for the data as it existed at that moment.

 ### MBQL5 Syntax

 27. **MBQL4 (ad-hoc `/api/dataset`) and MBQL5 (saved-card `dataset_query`)